MicrosoftDocs/security/zero-trust/ten-laws-of-security.md

 The original immutable laws of security (v2 updated below) identified key technical truths that busted prevalent security myths of those times.
 In that spirit, we're publishing a new complementary set of laws focused on busting prevalent myths in today’s world of ubiquitous cybersecurity risk.

-Since the original immutable laws were written, information security has grown into a cybersecurity risk management discipline that includes:
+Since the time of the original immutable laws, the technical discipline of information security has grown up into a cybersecurity risk management discipline that includes cloud, IoT and OT devices, while simultaneously being weaved into the fabric of our daily lives, business risk discussions, elections, and more.

-- Cloud
-- IoT and OT devices
-- Business risk discussions
-- Elections
-- ...and more of fabric of our daily lives

 As many of us in the industry followed this journey to a higher level of abstraction, we saw patterns of common myths, biases, and blind spots emerge at the risk management layer.
 We decided to create a new list of laws for cybersecurity risk while retaining the original laws (v2) as is (with a single slight change of “bad guy” to “bad actor” to be fully correct and inclusive).